DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/customizeLabel.md

 ##### merge

 ---
 All point labels in a chart are identical by default, but you can specify a unique appearance for individual labels using the **customizeLabel** function.
-This function should return an object with options that will be changed for a certain label.
-See the [label](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/label '{basewidgetpath}/Configuration/series/label') object for information about all options available for changing.
+This function should return an object with properties that will be changed for a certain label.
+See the [label](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/label '{basewidgetpath}/Configuration/series/label') object for information about all properties available for changing.

 The **customizeLabel** function accepts an object providing information about the series point that the label belongs to.
 This object contains the following fields.